-- 91. This sensitivity analysis with a larger original capital investment also failed to show that the Site is amortized as in the base case.
-The results of the Sensitivity Case C income analysis are summarized in Exhibit H. - 92.
+- 95. This sensitivity analysis demonstrates that the time required to achieve amortization of capital investment does not change with a larger original capital investment. - 96.
 In Sensitivity Case C, the Base Case cost to drill and complete a well of \$250,000 was increased by 50% to \$375,000.
-This cost is within the range of costs reported by Berry for production wells and is an upper limit for a reasonable range of original capital costs for wells at the Site.
+This cost is within the range of costs reported by Berry for production wells and is an upper limit for a reasonable range of original capital costs for the well at the Site.